viamrobotics/docs/docs/manage/data/label.md

 ### Image Tags

-You can use tags to [create classification models](/manage/ml/train-model/#train-a-model) for images.
+You can use tags to [create classification models](../../manage/ml/train-model/#train-a-model) for images.
-For example, if you would like to create a model that identifies an image of a star in a set of images, tag each image with a star with a `star` tag.
+For example, if you would like to create a model that identifies an image of a star in a set of images, tag each image containing a star with a `star` tag.
 The filter also needs to include images without the star tag or with another tag like `notstar`.
 If you add a `nostar` tag, you can filter the data in your dataset by adding the explicit tags `star` and `notstar` as a filter.
 Alternatively you can use date ranges to filter for relevant data.